strmprivacy/privacy-engineering-workshop/provisioning/README.md

-# Data Engineering Workhop GCP resources
+# Privacy Engineering Workshop GCP resources

 If you're curious what's happening here, feel free to browse around.
 But you won't need this during the workshop :)